Nonlinear differential Galois theory: Structure of Differential Galois group

-be proper derivatives of $y$, $w_2$ is higher then $w_1$ if $j_1 > i_1$ or $j_1 = i_1$ and $j_2 > i_2$.
-A proper derivative of $y$ is always higher then $y$. \end{definition} \begin{definition} Let $A$ be a QDP, if $A$ involves proper derivative of $y$, by the \textit{leader} of $A$, we mean the highest of those derivatives of $y$ involved in $A$.
+be proper derivatives of $y$, $w_2$ is \textit{higher} then $w_1$ if $j_1 > i_1$ or $j_1 = i_1$ and $j_2 > i_2$.
+A proper derivative of $y$ is always higher then $y$. \end{defn} \begin{defn} Let $A$ be a QDP, if $A$ involves proper derivatives of $y$, by the \textit{leader} of $A$, we mean the highest of those derivatives of $y$ involved in $A$.
 If $A$ involves $y$ but no proper derivatives of $y$, then the leader of $A$ is $y$.
-Let $A_1$ be a QDP, and $A_2$ be a PQDP, we say $A_2$ to be of \textit{higher rank} than $A_1$, if either \begin{enumerate} \item[(1).] $A_2$ has a higher leader than $A_1$; or \item[(2).] $A_1$ and $A_2$ have the same leader (which is a proper derivative of $y$), and the degree of $A_2$ in the leader exceeds that of $A_1$. \end{enumerate} Two QDP for which no difference in the rank as created above will be said to be of the same rank. \end{definition} \begin{definition} Let $A_1$ be a PQDP, $A_2$ is said to be \textit{reduced with respect to} $A_1$ if $A_2$ contains no proper derivative of the leader of $A_1$, and $A_2$ is either zero or of lower degree than $A_1$ in the leader of $A_1$.
+Let $A_1$ be a QDP, and $A_2$ be a PQDP, we say $A_2$ to be of \textit{higher rank} than $A_1$, if either \begin{enumerate} \item $A_2$ has a higher leader than $A_1$; or \item $A_1$ and $A_2$ have the same leader (which is a proper derivative of $y$), and the degree of $A_2$ in the leader exceeds that of $A_1$. \end{enumerate} Two QDP for which no difference in the rank as created above will be said to be of the same rank. \end{defn} \begin{defn} Let $A_1$ be a PQDP, $A_2$ is said to be \textit{reduced with respect to} $A_1$ if $A_2$ contains no proper derivative of the leader of $A_1$, and $A_2$ is either zero or of lower degree than $A_1$ in the leader of $A_1$.
 Consider a collection of PQDP

-if a QDP $B$ is reduced with respect to all the $A_i, (i= 1,\cdots, r)$, then $B$ is said to be reduced with respect to $\Sigma$. \end{definition} \begin{definition} Let $F$ be a PQDP with leader $p$, the QDP $\partial F/\partial p$ is said the \textit{separant} of $F$.
-The coefficient of the highest power of $p$ in $F$ is said the \textit{initial} of $F$. \end{definition}
+if a QDP $B$ is reduced with respect to all the $A_i, (i= 1,\cdots, r)$, then $B$ is said to be reduced with respect to $\Sigma$. \end{defn} \begin{defn} Let $F$ be a PQDP with leader $p$, the QDP $\partial F/\partial p$ is said the \textit{separant} of $F$.
+The coefficient of the highest power of $p$ in $F$ is said the \textit{initial} of $F$. \end{defn}

-\begin{lemma} \cite[pp. 6]{Ritt:50} Let $S_i$ and $I_i$ be, respectively, the separant and initial of $A_i$ in \eqref{eq:51} and $F$ be a QDP There exist nonnegative integers $s_i,t_i, i= 1,\cdots,r$, such that when a suitable linear combination of the $A$ and their derivatives is subtracted from
+\begin{lem} \cite[pp.6]{Ritt:50} Let $S_i$ and $I_i$ be, respectively, the separant and initial of $A_i$ in \eqref{eq:51}, and $F$ be a QDP.
+There exist nonnegative integers $s_i,t_i, i= 1,\cdots,r$, such that when a suitable linear combination of the $A$ and their derivatives is subtracted from